Center for Metal-on-Metal Hip & Tribocorrosion Evaluation & Treatment

 ii) Metal Artifact Reduction Magnetic Resonance Imaging (MARS MRI)

 Utilization of metal artifact reduction techniques allows for high resolution imaging around metal implants.
-Musculoskeletal Radiology at MGH performs MRI using specific protocols designed to reduce artifact from metal implants.
+Musculoskeletal Radiology at Mass General performs MRI using specific protocols designed to reduce artifact from metal implants.
 These techniques allow evaluation of the soft tissues surrounding a MoM hip replacement and assesses for any abnormalities such as abnormal fluid collection or solid lesions.

 iii) Three-Dimensional Computed Tomography (3D-CT)